jacoblarsen764/hello-world/README.md

 # hello-world
-This is my first repository.
+This is my second repository.
 I am looking forward to learning more.
-It was a succes.
+It was a big success.
 Version 2.
 This is the third update.
 I have been hacked twice a day.